TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Team_Spirit/Team_Spirit_Detail_Design.md

 Constraint 3 Solution:

-The LEDs shall be spaced 1 inch apart in one-inch increments around the sidewall of the robot for a total length of 33 inches per color, or 66 inches of lights.
+The LEDs shall be spaced 0.5 inches apart around the sidewall of the robot for a total length of 22.64 inches per color, or 57.48 inches of lights.
 The spacing and positioning of the LEDs prevents the components from getting damaged on a moving part of another system.
 The spacing and positioning around the sidewall of the robot allows for maximum visibility to shine lights for the team spirit display.
-The LEDs will be secured into placed in the frame of the robot by drilling through the border of the platform and securing the LEDs in the sockets which are individually secured 1 inch apart.
+The LEDs will be secured into placed in the frame of the robot by drilling through the border of the platform and securing the LEDs in the sockets which are individually secured 0.5 inches apart from the closest point.

 Constraint 4 Solution: